metamorph-inc/openmeta-mms/docs/pet/pet_advanced_topics.rst

 is being minimized with respect to Design Variables that are restricted to a specific range.

-*E.g. one might wish to minimize a car's fuel consumption per mile with respect to tire radius while requiring that the tire radius remain between 13" and 17".*
+*For example, one might wish to minimize a car's fuel consumption per mile with respect to tire radius while requiring that the tire radius remain between 13" and 17".*